nhsexperience/nhs-experience/docs/nhs-proxy/proxy-mvp/index.md

 ### Delegation Request Applied
 Raised after GP has confirmed they have set proxy access in their system.

+### Delegate Request Process Finished
+Raised after everything has been done for the delegation request

 ## Scopes

 ### proxy.request.create